 Chat-bots will become prominent,with prior introduction to ‘Okay Google’, Siri, Bixby and Cortana.
 We’ve been primed for this development.
 With large uptakes in the use of Facebook messenger.
 Utilizing chat-bots to engage users will drive your interaction up.
-User generated content (UGC) will dominate, reviews informing us of the quality of goods will continue to massively impact purchasing behavior.
+User generated content (UGC) will dominate, reviews informing us of the quality of goods will continue to massively impact purchasing behaviour.
 In fact a customer is 97% more likely to convert after interacting with UGC.
-The development of a single eCommerce network that utilizes omni-channel marketing will revolutionize the way we shop, by managing all purchases via a central database each step of the experience can be optimized and personalized.
+The development of a single ecommerce network that utilizes omni-channel marketing will revolutionize the way we shop, by managing all purchases via a central database each step of the experience can be optimized and personalized.
 This once again relates to how finicky people are with their time now.

 Pros and cons of Google AMP

 - Faster loading speed for mobile users,up to 85% faster.